The law

 October 17, 2023

-What is the law mentioned throughout the Bible?
-Many believe and teach that Christians are not subject to the law of Moses or even the everlasting Ten Commandments.
-What does the Bible testify of those beliefs?
-This writing will take the time to explain the law fully and reveal its past and future fulfillment.
+What is the law mentioned throughout scripture?
+Many believe and teach that Christians are not subject to the law of Moses or even the Ten Commandments.
+What do the scriptures reveal to us?

 The moral law

-The Ten Commandments, the two greatest commandments (Deuteronomy 6:5; Leviticus 19:18), and any commandment that stems from them make up the entire moral law.
-The Ten Commandments were written by God and are everlasting (Exodus 31:18; Psalm 119:160).
+The Ten Commandments, the two greatest commandments (Deuteronomy 6:5; Leviticus 19:18), and any commandment that is derived from them make up the entire moral law.
+The Ten Commandments were written by God Himself (Exodus 31:18).
 These commandments existed long before Moses and even before the creation of the earth.
 The first evident commandment was the establishment of the seventh-day Sabbath after the six days of creation (Genesis 2:2-3).
 Another was covetousness in Eve just before the fall (Genesis 3:6).
 Cain murdered his brother Abel (Genesis 4:8), and God called it a sin (Genesis 4:7).
 Abraham lied about his wife Sarah to Abimelech (Genesis 20:2).
 Abraham’s lie was also a sin (Genesis 20:9).
-Clearly, without the commandments there would be no sin (Romans 7:7; 1 John 3:4).
-All Ten Commandments are everlasting and reveal the character of God.
+Clearly, without the commandments there would be no understanding of sin (Romans 7:7; 1 John 3:4).
+All the commandments are everlasting and are a reflection of the character of God.
 God does not change (Malachi 3:6).
 Therefore, neither do His commandments.

 The ceremonial law